RayGone/CarDB-Laravel/README.md

 ## Introduction

 This is a sub-project of [CarDB](github.com/raygone/CarDB).
 This project highlights a full-stack web application developed using Laravel for the back-end and InertiaJS with React and TailwindCSS for the front-end.
+The web-app consists of fully responsive and mobile-friendly design.
+The app is hosted on **Google Cloud Compute VM**.
 ## Features

 - **[React](./resources) UI:** A dynamic user interface built using @InertiaJS/React with Typescript and Styled with TailwindCSS.
 - **Laravel:** Robust API with Laravel Sanctum authentication using PostgreSQL database.
+- **Hosted on Google Cloud Compute VM**

 ## Setup